luicer/luicer.github.io/_posts/2024-02-26-Flashlight-Driver-Lineal-eng.md

 [Español]({% post_url 2024-02-25-Flashlight-Driver-Lineal %})

 # Introduction.
 In this article, a design for a driver for a commercial Ultrafire DV-S9 diving light LED flashlight will be presented.
 Many clones of this flashlight can be found online at very affordable prices.
-It is a widely used flashlight in spearfishing, this torch is functional but with a several problems that will be explained later."
+It is a widely used flashlight in spearfishing, this torch is functional but with a several problems that will be explained later.

 {:style="text-align:center;"}
 ![Ultrafire DV-S9](/assets/images/2024/Lineal_Led/Teaser.jpg "DV-S9")